chairulridjaal/instagram-close-friends-automation/README.md

 - `selenium` - Web browser automation
 - `webdriver-manager` - Automatic ChromeDriver management

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Built with Selenium WebDriver
-- Uses webdriver-manager for easy driver management

-## Support

-If you encounter any issues or have questions, please open an issue on GitHub.

 ---